 Reboot the camera

 The first thing you should do is restart the camera.
-This method can fix just about anything from a broken toy to an expensive computer or in this case, your dear camera.
+This method can fix almost anything from a broken toy to an expensive computer or, in this case, your dear camera.

 Check your lens

 The most likely cause of this error is a mechanical issue in your lens.
-Check to make sure your lens is fine, that it has no damage and that the autofocus motors are working fine.
+Check to ensure your lens is fine, has no damage, and the autofocus motors are working fine.
 Another thing to check is your aperture ring.
 You may even have to send back your lens for repairs.

 Clean camera and lens contacts